open-telemetry/semantic-conventions/docs/messaging/kafka.md

 * Use a domain-specific attribute
 * Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

+**[3]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
+When a messaging client library supports both batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

+**[4]:** If the span describes an operation on a batch of messages.

-**[3]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[5]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

-**[4]:** If span describes operation on a single message or if the value applies to all messages in the batch.
+**[6]:** If span describes operation on a single message or if the value applies to all messages in the batch.

-**[5]:** If value is `true`.
+**[7]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[6]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[8]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[7]:** If the key type is not string, it's string representation has to be supplied for the attribute.
+**[9]:** If the key type is not string, it's string representation has to be supplied for the attribute.
 If the key has no unambiguous, canonical string form, don't include its value.

-**[8]:** If the operation is not sufficiently described by `messaging.operation.type`.
+**[10]:** If the operation is not sufficiently described by `messaging.operation.type`.

-**[9]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[11]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `messaging.operation.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.